ock-php/ock-mono/README.md

 The nice thing is that you can build composite entity display handlers (or other types) from smaller components.

-Let's start with a simple [EntityImageField](src/EntityImage/EntityImageField.php), that builds an image render array from the entity based on an image field.
-(Omitting all the namespace use statements).
+Let's start with a simple [EntityImageField](src/EntityImage/EntityImageField.php), that builds an image render array from the entity based on an image field (using only the first field item in the image field).

 ```php
 $imageDisplay = new EntityImageField('field_teaser_image');